funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 **NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
+Make sure you have Vim 7.4.1578 with Python 3 support.

+**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.